 The Pork Checkoff funded the pork portion of the National Air Emissions Monitoring Study (NAEMS) conducted under the direction of the U.S. Environmental Protection Agency.
 The National Air Emissions Monitoring Study (NAEMS) was conducted from 2007 to 2009 at pork production facilities located in North Carolina, Indiana, Iowa and Oklahoma, and consisting of six finishing sites and four sow farms.
 Separate efforts focused on barns (gestation, farrowing, finishing) and open sources (lagoons and basins); Emissions were measured at a total of seven (7) finishing barns, six (6) breeding/gestation barns, three (3) farrowing rooms, five (5) anaerobic manure treatment lagoons, and a manure basin.
 Measurements were taken at the barns of two finishing sites and three sow farms and the lagoons at two finishing sites and three sow sites, and a manure basin at a finishing site.
 Air emissions included ammonia (NH3) and hydrogen sulfide (H2S) from all sources and particulate matter (PM) and volatile organic compounds (VOC) from the barns.
 The emission data were submitted to the U.S. EPA between June 30 and July 30, 2010.

-DEADLINE: Tuesday, August 14, 2018- 5:00 pm CST
+DEADLINE: Tuesday, October 16, 2018- 5:00 pm CST

 - Proposal selection will occur in January 2019

-- Project funding may begin April 1, 2019
+- Project funding may begin as early as April 1, 2019

 Want to learn more about the National Pork Board’s research proposal process?
 Could you use a few tips to make your research proposal more competitive?
 Regardless of whether you are an established investigator or a new faculty member, you will find benefit in this free webinar recording “Writing Research Proposals for the NPB.”
 Dr. Chris Hostetler provides information to investigators so that their proposal gets the best chance of a competitive review.